 Our non-GLP TCR services are designed on the FDA recommendation outlined in their "Points to Consider in the Manufacture and Testing of Monoclonal Antibody Products for Human Use".

 Specificity and Use

 MYCBP antibody was raised against synthetic peptide corresponding to the middle region of human MYCBP.

 PBS, pH 7.4, 1% BSA, 0.05% sodium azide

 May be stored at 4°C for short-term only.
-For long-term storage and to avoid repeated freezing and thawing, add sterile glycerol (40-50%), aliquot and store at -20°C. Aliquots are stable for at least 12 months at -20°C.
+For long-term storage and to avoid freeze-thaw cycles, add sterile glycerol (40-50%), aliquot and store at -20°C. Aliquots are stable for at least 1 year at -20°C.